 White negotiated a release from Uni for Love Unlimited and they joined him at 20th Century Records.
 Using his own success as a springboard, Barry had an idea for a concept album.
-His lifelong dream had been to write and produce soul music for a full orchestra.
+His lifelong dream had been to write and produce Soul music for a full orchestra.
 The brass at 20th Century Fox were sceptical.
 Soul music for an orchestra?
-After some convincing, however, the Love Unlimited Orchestra was a reality.
-It's debut album, "Rhapsody in White", went gold from the strength of a #1 Billboard single called "Love's Theme".
+After some convincing however, the Love Unlimited Orchestra was a reality.
+It's debut album, "Rhapsody in White", went Gold on the strength of a #1 Billboard single called "Love's Theme" in early 1974.

 It was a great run of hits, but by 1980, it came to a sudden halt.
 Russ Regan and another ally, Hosea Wilson, left 20th Century Records and White was faced with management that he couldn't see eye to eye with.
-White also left, after fulfilling his contract with two more album releases, Love Unlimited Orchestra's "My Musical Bouquet" and his own "I Love to Sing the Songs I Sing".
+White also left after fulfilling his contract with two more album releases, Love Unlimited Orchestra's "My Musical Bouquet" and his own "I Love to Sing the Songs I Sing".
 Barry then signed a custom label deal with CBS Records.
 At the time, it was touted as one of the richest deals ever.
 He started a label called Unlimited Gold.
-The roster included White, Love Unlimited, the Love Unlimited Orchestra, Jack Perry, and a teenaged singer named Danny Pearson who charted with a song called "What's Your Sign Girl?"
+The roster included White, Love Unlimited, The Love Unlimited Orchestra, Jack Perry, and a teenaged singer named Danny Pearson who charted with a song called "What's Your Sign Girl?"
 He also did a duet album with his wife Golden called "Barry & Golden".
-Aside from the gold album, "The Message Is Love", most of the albums weren't huge sellers.
-The disco era having faded from prominence and a new mixture of soul and rap having taken its place, Barry found himself out of touch with the current music scene.
+Aside from the Gold album, "The Message Is Love", most of the LPs weren't huge sellers.
+The Disco era having faded from prominence and a new mixture of Soul and Rap having taken its place, Barry found himself out of touch with the current music scene.
 After eight Barry White albums, four Love Unlimited albums, four Love Unlimited Orchestra albums, constant touring, and dealing with the rigors of the music industry, White decided to take a break.